 Hop in The Deepest Lake in America

 With a total depth of 1,943 ft, Crater Lake is the deepest lake in the entire United States and undoubtedly one of the most beautiful.
-Crater Lake is located in the Cascade Mountains in the southern region of the state and rests in the “belly” of a dormant volcano.
+Crater Lake Nation Park is located in the Cascade Mountains in the southern region of the state and rests in the “belly” of a dormant volcano.
 The volcano originally stood a whopping 12,000 ft tall but collapsed after a major eruption thousands of years ago.
 The lake is fed entirely by snow and rain and is surrounded by jagged cliffs, and old-growth forests the lake is considered to be one of the cleanest and clearest lakes in the entire world.

-Stop By Any of Our Ghost Towns
+Visit Any of Our Ghost Towns

 Oregon has so many ghost towns that some believe the state has more abandoned towns that any other state in the country.
 The bulk of these spooky spots are located in the eastern region of the state – popularly dubbed Oregon’s “Wild Wild West.”
 Shaniko is probably the most popular ghost town as it is the most well preserved.
 The product of a group of businessmen and bankers in The Dalles, Shaniko was originally constructed for the mass production of wool as Central Oregon was essentially one huge sheep ranch in the early 1900s.
 The hotel in Shaniko has been restored and has some other unique shops that are open in the Spring, Summer, and Fall.
 Shaniko is just one of many ghost towns in the state.
 If you’re interested in making a trip out of Oregon’s ghost towns we suggest checking out this Ghost Town Road Trip in Oregon blog.

-Checkout the Tillamook Cheese Factory
+Go To The Tillamook Cheese Factory

-While some may not consider a cheese factory unique, the factory is a must must-see visiting the state!
+While some may not consider a cheese factory unique, the factory is a must must see visiting the state!
 For many Oregonians, “Tillamook” and “cheese” are synonymous and the Tillamook Cheese Factory will give you the ultimate dairy lover experience.
 In addition to cheese, Tillamook produces sour cream, butter, and ice cream – and you can watch them all be made at the factory.
 A popular tourist spot (especially in the summer) this spot tends to be packed but is extremely family and child-friendly.
 Sample as much of their cheese and products as you would like before checking out their Tillamook store so you can take some home with you.

-Play at The Enchanted Forest Theme Park
+Play At The Enchanted Forest Theme Park

 While this is by no means the best theme parks we’ve been to and is best suited for small children, it’s also not the worst.
 Aside from the fact that the state doesn’t have any major theme parks, this quirky spot is a unique, fun experience.
 Enchanted Forest is themed after classic storybook characters and European and western elements sprinkled throughout.
 Family-owned, the park was built in Salem between 1964 and 1971 with almost every element designed and built by the owner’s family and friends.
 The park is open seasonally between late March and late September.